 1 Senior Seminar

-The co-requisite must be a course listed or cross-listed in the Department of Statistics Science or via a statistics course in a student's co-major.
-No other pre-university courses, knowledge, or exams may count toward the requirement.
+The statistics requirement must be a course listed or cross-listed in the Department of Statistical Science or via a statistics course in a student's co-major.

 Leverage your classroom learning and apply your skills to make a difference in the world.